 Tjaša is a freelance television and writing human rights journalist in a pocket-small South-Eastern country, finishing studies of journalism at the Faculty of Social Sciences in Ljubljana.
 She completed internships on Slovenian National TV and Mladina, according to the Guardian recently, the most respected political magazine in Slovenia.
-She is focusing more and more on advocacy journalism (for NGO’s) and Theatre of the Oppressed pedagogy.
+She is focusing more and more on advocacy journalism (for NGO’s) and Theater of the Oppressed pedagogy.

-These partners in crime met in Global Education project in Berlin in 2015, which was leading to a collaboration as project partners on an internship in New Delhi’s NGO Etasha Society, where they filmed their first documentary portrait.
+These partners in crime met in a Global Education project in Berlin in 2015, which was leading to a collaboration as project partners on an internship in New Delhi’s NGO Etasha Society, where they filmed their first documentary portrait.
 They are collaborating since, now as a collective called FUCK THE PRIVILEGE.
-They share the passion to look for mirrors and reflections of contemporary society and addiction with arthouse film poetry.
+They share the passion to look for mirrors and reflections of contemporary society and share an addiction with arthouse film poetry.

 As we are explaining in our manifesto, our own professional »code« as storytellers, we don’t believe we can escape from learned concepts over the night obviously, but at least it is also obvious we should get new ones.
-By exploring them, being curious about them, we would love to open questions we are also asking ourselves about.
+By exploring them, being curious about them, we would love to open questions we are also asking ourselves.

+Many times in a global perspective but in different ways we are used to, with challenging the common idea about the West, or Europe more in particular, as »top of the top«.
 Mirroring our own environment and generation was our main curiosity in our work before we met already, separately and in a different way.
-We joined the forces very organically and grown our own way of activism and advocacy, in hoping many will join us in exploring when saying, fuck the privilege, let’s find a human(e) life.
+We joined the forces very organically and grown our own way of artivism and advocacy, in hoping many will join us in exploring when saying, fuck the privilege, let’s find a human(e) life.
 We do believe diversity has indescribable meaning in this world and to diversity we would like to listen and learn.
 Each of us has something to contribute somewhere, and we would love to see this virtual space grow in inspirations, collaborations, sharing and caring.

 Tjaša and Marc